cwilso/WebMIDIAPIShim/README.md

 Note that there is no way on iOS to work with the Web MIDI API; Chrome and Opera for iOS do not have the Web MIDI API implemented and there is no Jazz plugin for any iOS browser either.

-## Support for Nodejs applications
+## Support for Node.js applications

-The Web MIDI API shim works in Nodejs applications as well.
+The Web MIDI API shim works in Node.js applications as well.
 The shim creates a global variable `navigator` that has the method `requestMIDIAccess`.
-This means that you can use the same code in both browser and Nodejs environments.
+This means that you can use the same code in both browser and Node.js environments.

-The Nodejs version uses the npm module [jazz-midi](https://www.npmjs.com/package/jazz-midi) to connect to the MIDI implementation of your operating system.
+The Node.js version uses the npm module [jazz-midi](https://www.npmjs.com/package/jazz-midi) to connect to the MIDI implementation of your operating system.
 A reference to `jazz-midi` is added to the global `navigator` object so you can query `jazz-midi` for instance to get the version number:

 ```javascript
 // nodejs
 console.log(navigator.jazzMidi.version); // 1.5.1
 ```

-`jazz-midi` is the Nodejs version of the Jazz browser plugin and is maintained by [Jazz Soft](http://jazz-soft.net/) as well.
+`jazz-midi` is the Node.js version of the Jazz browser plugin and is maintained by [Jazz Soft](http://jazz-soft.net/) as well.

 ## Use the shim in your project